D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 - All components should be safe to install at end of order.
 If another mod says to install last, you can try it both ways.
 - If using tweaks from other mods that do similar things, whichever is installed last will usually be used.
 - All tweaks have at least 2 subcomponents. i.e. if you say to "install all components", it won't automatically install any tweaks.

+Notes on a few mods:
+- IWD2EE: This mod is safe to install before or after the IWD2EE compatibility patch.
+- EET_end: This mod is safe to install before or after EET_end. (basically, if SCS or another mod says to install after EET_end, you can install this mod after as well)

 ==================================================